Bacterial Vaginosis

 • A pH higher than 4.5

 A second way of diagnosing BV is by using the Nugent criteria.
-This involves putting a vaginal fluid sample into a microscope slide, staining it and looking at it under a microscope [11].
-The presence and numbers of different types of bacteria are then used to calculate a score and diagnose or rule out BV.
+This involves putting a vaginal fluid sample into a microscope slide, staining it, and looking at it under a microscope [11].
+The presence and numbers of different bacteria are then used to calculate a score and diagnose or rule out BV.

 The problem is that this method is much more cumbersome and it usually requires sending your sample to a laboratory.

 Finally, a third way of diagnosing BV is through molecular diagnostic techniques.
-These may be more expensive, but provide a better picture of the vaginal microbiome and are not affected by the subjective interpretation of your provider.
-Our Tiny Health vaginal test can find out all the different bacteria that are part of your vaginal microbiome.
+These may be more expensive, but provide a better picture of the vaginal microbiome.
+Plus, this type of testing isn’t affected by the subjective interpretation of your provider.
+Our Vaginal Health Test can detect all the bacteria that are part of your vaginal microbiome at a very detailed level.

-One of the characteristics of BV is the low numbers of Lactobacillus [12].
-But there is one particular species that doesn’t seem to mind hanging out with the BV gang: Lactobacillus iners.
+One characteristic of BV is low levels of Lactobacillus [12].
+There is, however, one particular species that doesn’t mind hanging out with the BV gang: Lactobacillus iners [13].
+While this species is considered protective, it doesn’t protect as well as other Lactobacillus

-Vaginal communities dominated by L. iners (CST 3) may be less stable over time and often transition to BV-like communities.
+Vaginal communities dominated by L. iners (CST 3) may be less stable and often transition to BV-like communities over time.

-Other BV-associated bacteria that can also be present are Megasphaera, Dialister, Mobiluncus, Sneathia amnii, Sneathia sanguinegens, Porphyromonas, Aerococcus, UBA629 sp005465875 (also known as Candidatus Lachnocurva vaginae), Eggerthella, and Peptoniphilus [3], [19].
+Additionally, several other bacteria can be linked to BV, including Megasphaera, Dialister, Mobiluncus, Sneathia amnii, Sneathia sanguinegens, Porphyromonas, Aerococcus, UBA629 sp005465875 (also known as Candidatus Lachnocurva vaginae), Eggerthella, and Peptoniphilus [3], [19].

 BV and its associated complications